pollination/queenbee/README.md

 ## 5. outputs

-Several files might be generated in the `flow` section and the `outputs` `artifcats` section indicates which ones should be saved as the final outputs of the `workflow`.
+Several files might be generated in the `process` section and the `outputs` `artifacts` section indicates which ones should be saved as the final outputs of the `workflow`.
 Executors may return these outputs as a collection of file locations or file contents.

-Outputs can also return `parameters` that are generated in the `flow` section of the workflow.
+Outputs can also return `parameters` that are generated in the `process` section of the workflow.